Bortezomib: Pharmacokinetics

+Chemistry

 Bortezomib bound to the core particle in a yeast proteasome.
 The bortezomib molecule is in the center colored by atom type (boron = pink, carbon = cyan, nitrogen = blue, oxygen = red), surrounded by the local protein surface.
 The blue patch is catalytic threonine residue whose activity is blocked by the presence of bortezomib.

-Structure

 The drug is an N-protected dipeptide and can be written as Pyz-Phe-boroLeu, which stands for pyrazinoic acid, phenylalanine and Leucine with a boronic acid instead of a carboxylic acid.